2022 Indoor Play Options

 Saturday + Sunday Sessions at MLK

-Come join the league in our “open play” Saturday sessions and skill-based division sessions on Sundays!
+Come join the league in our “open play” Saturday sessions and skill-based division sessions (rating required) on Sundays!
 Teams are randomized (with balance consideration for skill levels and positions).

 When: Various 2-hour sessions each Saturday and Sunday.
 Note that session times (and occasionally, cancellations) can vary week-to-week or month-to-month; check out the CBVA Facebook Page for updates.